charliecalvert/CloudNotes/Assignments/ExpressRoutesSolarDeeper.md

 - More control over the loading of JavaScript files.
 Load scripts on demand
 - Support for JavaScript modules that stand alone and do not pollute the global name space
 - An asynchronous alternative to the synchronous commonjs require calls used on the server
-- A form of code injection similar to what we have in angular
+- A form of dependency injection similar to what we have in angular

 To install **requirejs**: